MooersLab/bib2item3/README.md

 ## DESCRIPTION

-Script to reformat bibtex reference library into bibitems for specific scientific journals.
+Script to reformat Bibtex reference library into bibitems for specific scientific journals.
 Supports only Protein Science at this time.

 ## BACKGROUND

-Tne ScholarOne Manuscript vendor used by Protein Science does not accept bibtex library files.
-As per the instructions to authors, you are stuck with using a bibilography environment and the bibitems.
-This is a tedious and error prone to do by hand.
+The ScholarOne Manuscript vendor used by Protein Science does not accept Bibtex library files.
+Per the authors' instructions, you are stuck with using a bibliography environment and bibitems.
+The bibitems are tedious and error-prone to assemble by hand.

-The tex stackexchange user Ixy published on-line a python2 script that I repurposed for Protein Science and python3.
-It is not all inclusive.
+The tex Stackexchange user Ixy published online a python2 script that I repurposed for Protein Science and python3.
+It is not all-inclusive.
 Many edge cases remain unaddressed.
 You will still have to check all references manually.

-The are other solutions to this problem.
-You should be able to  generate a *.bbl file from your lib file by running latex, bibtex, latex, and latex on your bib file.
-The bbl file contains the bibitems.
-I recommend this approach whenever possible.
-It is superior to this solution.
+There are other solutions to this problem.
+You should be able to  generate a *.bbl file from your lib file by running LaTeX, BibTeX, latex, and latex on your bib file.
+The *.bbl file contains the bibitems.
+I recommend using this approach whenever possible.
+It is superior to the solution provided by my script.
 However, I had no luck with this approach at 1 AM on the night of manuscript submission.

-There is also matlab solution.
-I do not have access to matlab.
-Perhaps this solution can be run with octave.
+There is also a Matlab solution.
+I did not have access to Matlab at the time that I found this solution.
+Perhaps this solution can be run with an octave.

 ## Source of original script:

-Author of inspiring [code](https://tex.stackexchange.com/questions/124874/converting-to-bibitem-in-latex) : Ixy, a secretive tex stackexchange user.
+Author of inspiring [code](https://tex.stackexchange.com/questions/124874/converting-to-bibitem-in-latex) : Ixy, a secretive [tex StackExchange ](https://tex.stackexchange.com/) user.

 ## USAGE